 Ride or watch, here is the skinny on velodrome racing

 Learn all about track cycle racing.
 Find the specifics about velodromes, the details about track bicycles.
 This is the place to learn about the fastest sport on two wheels and to the different type of races held on the track.

-Track cycle racing could come to an end in 2019
+Track cycle racing will come to an end in 2019

 Without the support of the cycling community, the existing velodrome track could come to an end in 2019.
 The NSC Velodrome in Blaine is one of only 26 cycle tracks in the United States.
-With tly, plans are for the track to be demolished after the 2019 racing season.
+Plans are now to demolish the NSC track after the 2019 racing season.
 That will end one of the most storied eras in Minnesota cycling history.
-However, the Minnesota cycling community is working on a replacement if the Blaine velodrome is demolished.
+However, the Minnesota cycling community is working on a replacement when the Blaine velodrome is demolished.

 The next generation of Minnesota’s sports leadership has developed a vision for a multi-purpose community bicycle facility.
 A non-profit organization the MN Cycling Center is working to build this important cycling venue.
 A place where training and racing can be provided year round.
 One thing that that all cyclists can help with immediately, is writing their legislators and asking for their support in this upcoming legislative session.